c3lang/c3-web/src/content/docs/Language Overview/types.md

 int? i;
-i = 5;              // Assigning a real value to i. i = io::EOF?;       // Assigning an optional result to i. fault b = MISSING;  // Assign a fault to b b = @catch(i);      // Assign the Excuse in i to b (EOF)
+i = 5;              // Assigning a real value to i. i = io::EOF~;       // Assigning an optional result to i. fault b = MISSING;  // Assign a fault to b b = @catch(i);      // Assign the Excuse in i to b (EOF)
 ```